anchore/webinar-demo/monitoring/README.md

 Prometheus Metric Types

-Prometheus metric names can be anything, but with the Anchore services, we try to keep them as close to describing what the metric itself actually is as much as possible.
+Prometheus metric names can be anything, but with the Anchore services, we try to keep them as close to describing what the metric itself is, as much as possible.
 For example, ‘anchore\_analyzer\_status’ will be the analyzer's status.

 - Counter: simple type that starts at 0 and can only ever increase.